Creature feature: The prolific eastern cottontail rabbit

-Cottontail rabbits are one of the most common creatures we see in Will County, a frequent site in yards, parks, preserves and just about any other open spot.
+Cottontail rabbits are one of the most common creatures we see in Will County, a frequent sight in yards, parks, preserves and just about any other open spot.
 What these common creatures are most well-known for is their prolific breeding.

 Their ability to produce a lot of offspring is aided both by their short gestation period, which is between 28 and 30 days, and their litter size.
 Females typically have three litters each year, and each litter usually has between four and six babies, Wildlife Illinois reports.
 They can begin reproducing when they are six months old.